 Migrants and refugees have been emigrating from the Horn of Africa to counties like Yemen thanks to its proximity and the perception of said country being a gateway to other Gulf states and even Europe.
 What the refugees seem to forget is that the nation is in the midst of a civil war and is facing a dire humanitarian crisis.

-According to UN sources, African emigrants who arrive on Yemen’s shores –that’s if they are not forced into the sea to drown—also risk falling into the hands of criminal networks who hold them captive for several days to extort money in exchange for their freedom, so “the crisis, it is not only for their situation overseas but [also] arriving to firm land means a new paradox”, affirms Chissey Mueller, from the IOM mission in Yemen.
+According to UN sources, African emigrants who arrive on Yemen’s shores –that’s if they are not forced IGNORE INTO the sea to drown—also risk falling IGNORE INTO the hands of criminal networks who hold them captive for several days to extort money in exchange for their freedom, so “the crisis, it is not only for their situation overseas but [also] arriving to firm land means a new paradox”, affirms Chissey Mueller, from the IOM mission in Yemen.

 The smugglers that sail boats between the Horn of Africa profit easily because the distance is short (5 hours or less between Somalia and Yemen), and the demand is high, said Mueller.

 The war in Yemen has left over 8,300 people dead and displaced millions since 2015, but the impoverished country continues to draw migrants seeking work in prosperous Gulf countries further north.
 More than 111,500 refugees and migrants landed on Yemen's shores last year, up from around 100,000 the year before, according to the Regional Mixed Migration Secretariat, a grouping of international agencies that monitors migration in the area.

 Latin American Post | Carlos Eduardo Gómez Avella